scrapy/scrapy/docs/experimental/exporters.rst

       Exports the item to the specific exporter format.
 This method must be implemented in subclasses.

-   .. method:: serialize_default(field, name, value)
+   .. method:: serialize_field(field, name, value)

-      Serializes the field value to ``str``.
-You can override this method in custom Item Exporters.
+      Return the serialized value for the given field.
+You can override this method (in your custom Item Exporters) if you want to control how a particular field or value will be serialized/exported.

+      :param field: the field being serialized
+      :type field: :class:`~scrapy.item.Field` object

+      :param name: the name of the field being serialized
+      :type name: str

+      :param value: the value being serialized

    .. method:: start_exporting()